CloudLabsAI-Azure/sql-in-fabric-ai-embeddings-workshop/docs/exercise4.md

 ### Summary

-In this lab, you created a GraphQL API for RAG (Retrieval-Augmented Generation) applications by leveraging Microsoft Fabric's SQL capabilities with vector embeddings.
-You first built a stored procedure to perform vector similarity search on Adventure Works products, then wrapped it in a GraphQL endpoint to enable application integration.
-You later enhanced this solution by adding Azure OpenAI's chat completion functionality, creating a more sophisticated endpoint that not only retrieves relevant products but also formulates natural language responses to customer queries.
-The exercise concluded with creating a Power BI report using Copilot, demonstrating how the same database can be used for both AI-powered search and business intelligence reporting.
-This lab showcases how to combine vector search, relational data, and LLMs to build practical AI applications for product search and recommendation.
+In this lab, you created a GraphQL API for RAG (Retrieval-Augmented Generation) applications using Microsoft Fabric's SQL capabilities with vector embeddings.
+You built a stored procedure for vector similarity search on Adventure Works products, integrated it into a GraphQL endpoint, and enhanced it with Azure OpenAI's chat completion for natural language responses.
+Finally, you created a Power BI report using Copilot, demonstrating how the same database supports both AI-powered search and business intelligence.
+This lab highlights combining vector search, relational data, and LLMs for AI-driven product search and recommendations.

 ### You have successfully completed the lab!!